saleheen1/saleheen1/README.md

 <h3 align="left">🚀 About Me:</h3>

 Hey, it's saleheen.
 Full-time freelance flutter dev.
 Top rated in Upwork with 100% job success. <br>
+Before working as a freelancer, did some jobs in my local area.
+In one of them, I became "Best Employee of the Month (Check the images below) <br>
 Also, has experience in Ui-Ux and has completed over 100+ design-related jobs in Fiverr. <br>
 Favorite state management: Bloc, Getx. <br>
-I am currently available for any flutter-related jobs. <br>
+I am currently available for any flutter-related jobs whether part-time or full-time. <br>